Why Do I Feel Like the Outsider in My Family?

 pleasing everyone

-Yet the feeling of being outside the family circle often remains.
+Yet the feeling of being outside the family circle often remains unchanged.

 When Families Have Unspoken Rules